ankitects/anki-manual/src/deck-options.md

 While preserving part of the interval may seem to make sense, SuperMemo has observed that preserving part of the delay can actually [be counter-productive](https://supermemo.guru/wiki/Post-lapse_stability).
 For this reason, we recommend you leave it on the default setting.

+### Historical retention

+If your actual retention before switching to FSRS was significantly different from 0.9, adjusting this value will allow Anki to better estimate your memory state when it encounters cards that are missing review logs.
+Since review logs typically won't be missing unless you explicitly deleted them to free up space, most users will not need to adjust this.

+This setting was called "SM-2 retention" before Anki 24.04,and it was under "FSRS".

+### Ignore cards reviewed before

+This is If set, cards reviewed before the provided date will be ignored when optimizing FSRS parameters.
+This can be useful if you imported someone else's scheduling data, or have changed the way you use the answer buttons.

+If you have reviewed all of your cards before the selected date and do not plan to add new cards, it is not recommended to use this feature, as the optimizer will have no data to work with.

+This setting was previously under "FSRS".

 ### Custom Scheduling